JayViannay/cli-password-generator-go/README.md

 go run generatepwd.go // generate a password without special char and of a lenght of 10, terminal will ask if you want to save the generated password
 ```

+----- or ------
+Use the app directly with the binary file in the bin folder (only for mac)

 ## Author

 👤 **JayViannay**